-Suspension of the Obligation to File for Bankruptcy According to Polish law, the debtor needs to file for insolvency within 30 days following the occurrence of the premises for insolvency, i.e., (i) it ceased discharging its debts (there is a presumption that the debtor is insolvent if the delay in payment exceeds three months) or (ii) cash liabilities exceed debtor's assets and such state of affairs persist for more than 24 months.
-On April 17, 2020, a new law, Act of April 16, 2020 on Specific Support Instruments in Connection With the Spread of the SARS-CoV-2 Virus, was passed.
+Suspension of the According to Polish law, the debtor needs to file for insolvency within 30 days following the occurrence of the premises for insolvency, i.e., (i) it lost the ability to pay its debts when they mature, discharging its debts (there is a presumption that the debtor is insolvent if the delay in payment exceeds three months) or (ii) certain Obligation to File for cash liabilities exceed debtor's assets and such state of affairs persist for more than 24 months.
+Bankruptcv On April 17, 2020, a new law, Act of April 16, 2020 on Specific Support Instruments in Connection With the Spread of the SARS-CoV-2 Virus, was passed.
 Among other matters, the new law provides a provisional solution for delaying the term for insolvency filing.
 The new law provides that during the term of the pandemic emergency or pandemic (as declared in compliance with applicable legislation) announced due to the COVID-19 pandemic, the term for insolvency filing will be suspended and the term already running will be halted (meaning it will need to run again from the beginning).
-Further, the new legislation provides that, if the bankruptcy occurred during the period of the pandemic emergency or pandemic, it is deemed to be caused by COVID-19.
+Further, the new legislation provides that, if the bankruptcy occurred during the period of the pandemic emergency or pandemic, it is deemed to be

 The above change will also extend the periods provided for by the Bankruptcy Law, the calculation of which is dependent upon the day of the bankruptcy filing.

 This solution, once implemented, will release the representatives of the debtor (e.g., the members of the management board of the companies) from liability for a delayed insolvency filing.

 This does not release the members of the board from considering and filing the motion for a restructuring proceeding as provided for under the Restructuring Law.

-New Proposed Legislation on State Aid in Restructuring The proposed act provides for three types of states aid for distressed companies, or "enterprises in difficulties," as defined by the "Communication from the Commission - Guidelines on State aid for rescuing and restructuring non-financial undertakings in difficulty" (Guidelines), which has been implemented into the Polish Restructuring Law.
+New Proposed Legislation on State Aid in Restructuring

+The proposed act provides for three types of states aid for distressed companies, or "enterprises in difficulties," as defined by the "Communication from the Commission - Guidelines on State aid for rescuing and restructuring non-financial undertakings in difficulty" (Guidelines), which has been implemented into the Polish Restructuring Law.

 Aid may be granted to reduce social difficulties or to overcome market imperfections.

 The proposed act expressly lists the COVID-19 pandemic as causing the risk of a business failing as one of the "social difficulties or market imperfections."
-Rescue Aid Rescue aid may be granted for the time necessary to allow continuance of the business for the period needed to work out a restructuring plan or liquidation.
-It may be granted in the form of a collateralized, interest-bearing loan that may be extended in an amount not higher than what is necessary to maintain basic operational activity, and cannot last longer than six months.
-Temporary Restructuring Aid Temporary restructuring aid will be made available only to micro, small and medium businesses, as defined of the Guidelines, and would be provided to enable the company to conduct business for the time necessary to implement restructuring measures aimed at restoring its long-term ability to compete in the market.
-This aid would be provided in the form of a loan.
-Terms and conditions of this loan will be applicable mutatis mutandis.